Updated September 16, 2023

 Type text needed and remove unwanted words or letters as to how we do in the windows word file.

-Once after typing the word apiaries on the screen and click “Tab” to make it object then move it to the center of the grid.
+Once after typing the word apiaries on the screen and click “Tab” to make it an object, then move it to the center of the grid.

 Step 4: 3D text excludes can be done in as shown below.

-Select exclude and give the required value of excluding height required to the text.
+Select exclude and give the required value of excluding the height required to the text.

 We can even maximize the window by lift clicking and selecting Maximizing option or use Ctrl Up Arrow and Down Arrow to increase and decrease the values.

-From the left pane, we can maximize and select the “F” icon to get all Text and Front related attributions for our text selected.
+We can maximize and select the “F” icon to get all Text and Front related attributions for our text selected from the left pane.